openebs/openebs/contribute/design/README.md

 - [openebs/velero-plugin](https://github.com/openebs/velero-plugin) has the plugin code to perform cStor and ZFS Local PV based Backup and Restore using Velero.
 - [openebs/linux-utils](https://github.com/openebs/linux-utils) is a general purpose alpine container used to launch some management jobs by OpenEBS Operators.
 - [openebs/api](https://github.com/openebs/api) contains the OpenEBS related Kubernetes custom resource specifications and the related Go-client API to manage those resources.
 This functionality is being split from the mono-repo [openebs/maya](https://github.com/openebs/maya) into its own repository.
 - [openebs/upgrade](https://github.com/openebs/upgrade) contains management tools for upgrading and migrating OpenEBS volumes and pools.
-This funtionality is being split from the mono-repo [openebs/maya](https://github.com/openebs/maya) into its own repository.
+This functionality is being split from the mono-repo [openebs/maya](https://github.com/openebs/maya) into its own repository.
 Go dependencies are listed [here](https://github.com/openebs/upgrade/blob/master/go.mod).
 - [openebs/e2e-tests](https://github.com/openebs/e2e-tests) contains the Litmus based e2e tests that are executed on GitLab pipelines.
 Contains tests for Jiva, cStor and Local PV.

 ## Experimental repos